 Westminster has always been a boarding school.
-Today about a quarter of our pupils board, which means that there is a lively boarding community of approximately 180 boys and girls.
-Most of them go home at weekends, but a few older boarders opt to remain at school, where there is the full support system of housemasters and matrons.
+Around a quarter of our pupils board, which means that there is a lively boarding community of approximately 190 boys and girls.
+Most of our boarders go home at weekends, but a few older ones opt to remain at school and make the most of all that London has to offer.

 The advantages of being a boarder at Westminster